fab7/LAB-Data-Science-Blog-Post/README.md

 ### ./notebook

-Contains the the Python notebook.
+Contains the the Python notebook and helper module for plotting the pie and bar charts of the Blog Post.
 ```
     ./notebook
         who_are_the_rust_users.ipynb
+        blog_utils.py
 ```

 ## Questions and Findings

 ### Foreword
-Because we were specifically interrested by the status of the professional community of Rust users, we restricted the statistical population of the study to **active professionnal developers** , thus excluding publics such as students, hobbyists, learners and retirees.
+Because we were specifically interrested by the status of the professional community of Rust users, we restricted the statistical population of the study to **active professional developers** , thus excluding publics such as students, hobbyists, learners and retirees.

 We further defined the following three groups of users:
 - a Rust **user** is a respondent who has done extensive development work in Rust over the past year.
 - a Rust **admirer** is a respondent who wants to work in Rust over the next year.
-- a Rust **lover** is a respondent who is both a Rust **lover** and a Rust **admirer**.
+- a Rust **lover** is a Rust user who wants to continue working in Rust over the next year.

 ### Q1 - What are the job types of the Rust lovers?